 Max Marklund & Anders Jacobsson are a duo of writers and directors from two different generations.
 They were both born and raised in Stockholm, Sweden.
 Max Marklund began his career as a digital effects artist, but his passion for directing and storytelling led him to focus on film.
 Anders Jacobsson is a cinematographer who didn’t just want to look through the viewfinder, but also wanted to tell his own stories.
 The motto is: if we can get it back with the camera, we’ll get it back with the camera.

 Graduated in Cinema and Visual Arts with a grade of 110 and honors from the Roma Tre University, he attended courses in directing and screenwriting at the “Sentieri Selvaggi” film school.
 His short films have been screened in over 100 international and national festivals.
-Antonio is the artistic director of the “Castrovillari Film Festival” and of Gargantua Film Distribution.
+Antonio is the artistic director of the “Castrovillari Film Festival” and was one of the founders of Gargantua Film Distribution.

 Mauro Díez was born in Barcelona in 2000 from an Italian mother and a Spanish father.
 He is currently attending the directing course at the “Centro Sperimentale di Cinematografia”.
 “Molto Lontano” is his first short film.